Homebush Road and Chalmers Road, Strathfield.

 Funding has been provided for the construction of this facility by the Australian Government's Building Our Future - a funding scheme of the Department of Infrastructure and Regional Development.

 Two new synthetic fields have been installed at Strathfield Park; these sports fields have been designed for the local community with the current stakeholders using the fields to continue with utilisation of the synthetic fields.

 The all-weather playing fields, rain or shine, are always left with consistent perfect surface for the community groups to play social sports all year round.
-While natural turf requires a period of recovery after utilisation with an average of 25 hours use each week, the synthetic fields can endure heavy use of 60 hours per week which provides more utilisation for residents to get the benefits of fitness through sports and passive recreation.
+While natural turf requires a period of recovery after utilisation with an average of 25 hours use each week, the synthetic fields can endure heavy use of 60 hours per week which provides more utilisation for residents to enjoy the benefits of fitness through sports and passive recreation.

 - Synthetic and grass sporting fields sporting fields (used for cricket and soccer).

 - Night lights for sporting fields

 - Basketball,netball and volleyball courts.

 - Children’s Playgrounds (2 including a kids bike track)

 - BBQ and picnic facilities

 - Public toilet and change facilities